ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 1. The `amp-iframe` must be defined with `resizable` attribute;
 2. The `amp-iframe` must have `overflow` child element;
-3. The IFrame document has to send a `embed-size` request as a window message.
+3. The iframe document has to send a `embed-size` request as a window message.
 4. The `embed-size` request will be denied if the request height is less than certain threshold (100px).

 Notice that `resizable` overrides `scrolling` value to `no`.